Value (economics): Overview

-Explanations
+History

 In neoclassical economics, the value of an object or service is often seen as nothing but the price it would bring in an open and competitive market.
 This is determined primarily by the demand for the object relative to supply in a perfectly competitive market.
 Many neoclassical economic theories equate the value of a commodity with its price, whether the market is competitive or not.
 As such, everything is seen as a commodity and if there is no market to set a price then there is no economic value.

 In classical economics, the value of an object or condition is the amount of discomfort/labor saved through the consumption or use of an object or condition (Use value).
 Though exchange value is recognized, economic value is not, in theory, dependent on the existence of a market and price and value are not seen as equal.
 This is complicated, however, by the efforts of classical economists to connect price and labor value.
 Karl Marx, for one, saw exchange value as the "form of appearance" (This interpretation of Marx is along the lines of the Marxist thinker Michael Heinrich) [Erscheinungsform] of value, in his critique of political economy which implies that, although value is separate from exchange value, it is meaningless without the act of exchange.

 In this tradition, Steve Keen makes the claim that "value" refers to "the innate worth of a commodity, which determines the normal ('equilibrium') ratio at which two commodities exchange."
 To Keen and the tradition of David Ricardo, this corresponds to the classical concept of long-run cost-determined prices, what Adam Smith called "natural prices" and Marx called "prices of production".
 It is part of a cost-of-production theory of value and price.
 Ricardo, but not Keen, used a "labor theory of price" in which a commodity's "innate worth" was the amount of labor needed to produce it.

 "The value of a thing in any given time and place", according to Henry George, "is the largest amount of exertion that anyone will render in exchange for it.
 But as men always seek to gratify their desires with the least exertion this is the lowest amount for which a similar thing can otherwise be obtained."